At one point or another, you’ve probably asked yourself if Twitter is actually helpful for growing your business or if it’s a total waste of time.

 There are three different types of Twitter ads:

-These are just regular tweets you can pay to display to users who aren’t already following you.
+These are regular tweets you can display to users who aren’t already following you.
 Users can like and retweet them just like they would with non-promoted tweets.

 With promoted tweets, you can reach users who don’t know about your brand and share content that’s already doing well online.

 These tweets will show up in search results and in the timelines of the users you target.